CS-SI/Orekit/README.md

 the [forum](https://forum.orekit.org/) and step up to discuss it.
 The larger the community is, the better Orekit will be.
-The main rule is that everything intended to be included in Orekit core must be distributed under the Apache License Version 2.0 (you will be asked to sign a contributor license agreement).
+The main rule is that everything intended to be included in Orekit core must be distributed under the Apache License, version 2.0 (you will be asked to sign a contributor license agreement).

 More information is available in our